buptczq/WinCryptSSHAgent/doc/wsl_tutorial.md

 1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv change-puk --puk 12345678`
 1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv change-management-key --generate --protect --touch`

-  This will give you a YubiKey with PIN and PUK that is only knwon to you and requires touch to change keys on it.
+  This will give you a YubiKey with PIN and PUK that is only known to you and requires touch to change keys on it.

 ### Generate Keys